 As men age, they can experience a number of symptoms related to sexual function that may be a result of lowered levels of this hormone.
-These include:

-While each of the symptoms above may be a result of a lowered testosterone level, they may also be side effects of normal aging.
+While each of the symptoms above may be a result of a lowered testosterone level, they may also be normal side effects of aging.
 Other reasons that you might experience some of these symptoms include: